jsndyks/-/xmas/2023/index.md

 ### Pic of The Year

-And each year we try to find some pictures that show what we have been up to during the good times: family adventures in some of our favourite places.
-Holidays, weekend walks, bike rides, trips to nice places and sometimes just messing around in the garden ...
+And each year we try to find some pictures that show what we have been up to during the good times: family adventures in some of our favourite places.<br/>Holidays, weekend walks, bike rides, trips to nice places and sometimes just messing around in the garden ...

 <div class="topTitle" width="80%" style="margin-top:0.5em; margin-bottom:0.5em">
 <a href="xmas2023.alma.jpg"><img src="xmas2023.alma.jpg" style="border:dashed #e0e0e0 1px"/></a>